toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/lambda-layer-created.png" alt="Create Lambda Layer image" width="90%" height="90%"></p>

   - title: Step 7.
-Create a Lambda Function to initiate an Export from Chargebee
+Create Lambda Functions to initiate and download an Export from Chargebee
     content: |-
-        In this step, we will be making use of the [Chargebee API](https://apidocs.chargebee.com/docs/api?prod_cat_ver=2) to build the core function that will initate the exporting of data from Chargebee.
+        In this step, we will be making use of the [Chargebee API](https://apidocs.chargebee.com/docs/api?prod_cat_ver=2) to build the core functionality of exporting of data from Chargebee and storing it in AWS.
 The Chargebee API supports a number of programming languages.
 You'll want to make sure you select both the Product Catalog version that is relevant to the version of Chargebee you are using as well as your supported programming language of choice to make sure you are seeing the correct documentation for your environment.

         <p align="center"><img src="img/chargebee-api-docs.png" alt="Chargebee API Docs image" width="90%" height="90%"></p>
         <br>

         For the purpose of this tutorial, we will be using the `Product Catalog 2.0` version and the `Python` language of the documentation, and we will be specifically making use of the [Export Customers API](https://apidocs.chargebee.com/docs/api/exports?prod_cat_ver=2#export_customers).

+        We will be creating a total of two lambda functions, one that will initiate the export from Chargebee, and one that will download the data once the export is ready for download.

          ---

         <br>
         a.
-In the AWS Management Console, navigate to the Lambda service.
+In the AWS Management Console, navigate to the **Lambda** service.
 Then click the `Create function` button on the top right side of the screen.

         <p align="center"><img src="img/lambda-create-function.png" alt="Lambda Create Function image" width="90%" height="90%"></p>
         <br>

         b.
-On the **Create function** page, provide a unique name for your Lambda function such as `chargebee-export-function`.
+On the **Create function** page, provide a unique name for the first "export" Lambda function such as `chargebee-export-function`.
 Under **Runtime**, select the latest supported `Python` runtime (make sure it matches the same runtime as the one that was selected during the Lambda Layer creation process).
 Leave the default value selected under **Architecture**.

         <p align="center"><img src="img/lambda-create-function-name.png" alt="Lambda Create Function Name image" width="90%" height="90%"></p>
         <br>